Find My IP Address

 If you are using a router or a modem between your system and ISP, then it should be treated as your Local IP.

-Method 1: Check an IP Address Manually
+Method 1: Check the IP Address Manually

 Step 1.
-Open the Run dialog box with Win + R. Type ncpa.cpl and hit OK button.
+Open the Run dialog box with Win + R. Type ncpa.cpl and hit the OK button.

 Step 1.
-First, we need to open Windows command prompt.
-Press Win + R to open Run dialog box and type cmd and then, hit OK button or press enter.
+First, you need to open the Windows command prompt.
+Press Win + R to open the Run dialog box.

 The command will be initiated and within quick seconds, you will see your system network configuration wherein your system IP is also listed.

 How to Check Public IP Addresses?

 To answer the question above that, do I have a static or dynamic IP?